rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 ## Configuring `vsftpd`

-You want to ensure the disabling of some settings and the enabling of others.
-Generally, when you install `vsftpd`, it includes the most sane options already set.
+You want to ensure the disabling of some settings and enabling others.
+Generally, installing `vsftpd` includes the most sane options already set.
 It is still a good idea to verify them.

 To check the configuration file and make changes when necessary, run: